Les Comédiens sur le champ de foire

 Attori della commedia dell’arte sul campo della fiera

-Eine Dorf-hochzeit, mit einem Jahrmarkt und einer Masquerrade
+Eine Dorf-hochzeit, mit einem Jahrmarkt und einer Masquerade

 Une Noce villageoise avec une foire et une masquerade

-Berlin, collection of Frederick the Great (1712-1786; Frederick II of Prussia).
+Berlin, collection of Frederick II [Frederick the Great] (1712-1786; king of Prussia).
 Possibly recorded in Berlin by 1763; restored in 1765 (“noces de paysans de Watteau qui est crevassée, pour boucher des crevasses . . .
 60 Thalers”).
 By 1773 the painting was in the Great Concert Hall of the Neues Palais in Potsdam.
 Through the nineteenth century and until 1941 it hung in the Small Gallery of Sans-Souci.

 Potsdam, Charlottenburg, Meisterwerke aus den Schlossern Friederichs des Grossen (1962), cat.
 90 (Watteau, Bauernhochzeit).